Oklahoma Expungement Attorney

 What is an Expungement?

 An expungement is the process a Defendant must endure in order to get the record of a criminal conviction or arrest removed by Court Order.
+Depending on the type of expungement, there are many regulations and rules that must be followed.
+Moreover, there are multiple governmental agencies that must be contacted and put on notice.
+Those agencies ultimately will agree to the expungement or object, in which case a contested hearing may have to be held in order to complete the expungement process.
 Once the expungement is complete, the record is deemed not to exist and the Defendant may deny the existence of the records for most intents and purposes.

 Are there different types of expungements?